 Penny Rezet and The Office of the General Counsel are responsible for addressing the Network’s legal, risk management and insurance issues (with the exception of Workers’ Compensation).

-Rezet and The Office of the General Counsel provides prompt and efficient legal representation to all entities in the Network, including Einstein Medical Center Philadelphia, Einstein Medical Center Montgomery, Einstein Medical Center Elkins Park, MossRehab, and Belmont Behavioral Health.
+Rezet and The Office of the General Counsel provides prompt and efficient legal representation to all entities in the Network, including Einstein Medical Center Philadelphia, Einstein Medical Center Montgomery, Einstein Medical Center Elkins Park, and MossRehab.

 Pete Scattergood has held the position of Vice President, Development, for Einstein Medical Center Montgomery since 2012.
 He has spent almost his entire career working in the Development field, primarily with organizations in the healthcare industry and higher education.
 Prior to the opening of Einstein Medical Center Montgomery, he served as Vice President, Development, at Montgomery Hospital Medical Center from 2008 to 2012.
 Before joining Montgomery Hospital Medical Center, he served as Senior Vice President for College Relations at Ursinus College for 18 years, substantially growing its annual gift program and planning and overseeing a pair of highly successful comprehensive giving campaigns.
 Pete also served as Vice President for Development and Public Relations at Lankenau Hospital from 1975 to 1988.
 Prior to joining Lankenau, he was Director of Development at Northwestern Institute in Fort Washington, Pa., and Director of Development at Hahnemann Medical College and Hospital.
 He began his development career at the University of Pennsylvania.